jaantollander/masters-thesis/content/41_future.md

   We can analyze how the cluster for each time series evolves in time.
   We can use Kernel Density Estimation (KDE), such as Average Shifted Histograms to perform fast one-dimensional clustering.

-We can also combine and mix previously mentioned methods.
+We can also combine these methods.